Orphaned technology

-Orphaned technology is a descriptive term for computer products, programs, and platforms that have been abandoned by their original developers.
-Orphaned technology refers to software, such as abandonware and antique software, but also to computer hardware and practices.
-In computer software standards and documentation, deprecation is the gradual phasing-out of a software or programming language feature, while orphaning usually connotes a sudden discontinuation, usually for business-related reasons, of a product with an active user base.
+Orphaned technology refers to computer technologies that have been abandoned by their original developers.
+As opposed to deprecation, which tends to be a gradual shift away from an older technology to newer technology, orphaned technology is usually abandoned immediately or with no direct replacement.
+Unlike abandonware, orphaned technology refers to both software and hardware and the practices around them.

-For users of technologies that have been withdrawn from the market, there is a choice between maintaining their software support environments in some form of emulation, or switching to other supported products, possibly losing capabilities unique to their original solution.
+Users of orphaned technologies must often make a choice continuing to use the technology, which may become harder to maintain over time, or switch to other supported technologies, possibly losing capabilities unique to the orphaned technology.

+Reasoning

-Abandoning a technology is not only due to bad or outmoded idea.
-There are instances, such as the case of some medical technologies, where products are phased out the market because they are no longer viable as business ventures.
+While technology can be abandoned due to an unfavourable design or poor implementation, abandoning a technology can happen for a variety of reasons.
+There are instances where products are phased out of the market because they are no longer viable as business ventures, such as certain medical technologies.

 Some orphaned technologies do not suffer complete abandonment or obsolescence.
 For instance, there is the case of IBM's Silicon Germanium (SiGe) technology, which is a program that produced an in situ doped alloy as a replacement for the conventional implantation step in silicon semiconductor bipolar process.
 The technology was previously orphaned but was continued again by a small team at IBM so that it emerged as a leading product in the high-volume communications marketplace.

 Technologies orphaned due to failure on the part of their startup developers can be picked up by another investor.
-This is demonstrated by Wink, an IoT technology orphaned when its parent company Quirky filed for bankruptcy.
-The platform, however, continued after it was purchased by another company called Flex.
+One example is Wink, an IoT technology orphaned when its parent company Quirky filed for bankruptcy.
+The platform, however, continued after it was purchased by another company, Flex.

+Examples

-Some well-known examples of orphaned technology include:
+Some examples of orphaned technology include: